Thursday, November 21, 2024

 • Layfayette Urban Renewal District – “An Urban Renewal District is a special district, legally distinct from the City government, that is funded by tax increment financing to carry out projects within the boundaries of a defined area or district.
 The Lafayette Urban Renewal District was formed in 2022 and the board is comprised of the City Council.”

 • Lafayette Community Activities Team (LCAT) – “an independent non-profit organization of a growing group of citizens who work together for the betterment of our community through wholesome family activities and services.
 We are a new community organization that is striving to create, manage and conduct events for Lafayette’s Community and all age groups.
-LCAT plans, organizes and puts on community events such as the annual 4th of July Celebration, Harvest Fest and Tree-Lighting events.”
+LCAT plans, organizes and puts on community events such as the annual 4th of July Celebration, Harvest Fest and Tree-Lighting events.

-Map of LaFayette
+Map of Lafayette

 Verified by MonsterInsights